Mogtaba-Alim/labgpt/README.md

 - Check if your documents are properly indexed

 **5. API Timeout or Rate Limiting**
-- Reduce concurrent requests in batch testing
-- Add delays between API calls
+- Add delays between API calls if making multiple requests
 - Check vLLM server capacity and limits

 ### Performance Tips

 - **Use appropriate `--top-k`**: 3-5 for focused queries, 5-10 for complex topics
 - **Enable `--expand`**: Improves retrieval quality for complex queries
-- **Batch processing**: Use sequential testing for systematic evaluation
+- **Multi-model testing**: Use `--test-models` to compare responses across different models
-- **Monitor API costs**: Track usage when testing many prompts
+- **Monitor API costs**: Track usage when testing multiple models

 ---